Available in the

 fall off their sobriety wagon.
 At a strip club, Nikki orders nine trays

-of Kamikaze cocktails before they head into Richards Street to pick
+of Kamikaze cocktails before they head into Richards Street to pick up

-the money runs out, Nikki and Tommy sneak into the hotel’s kitchen and
+money runs out, Nikki and Tommy sneak into the hotel’s kitchen and

 steal a fifty-gallon container of tomato sauce and tip it all in John’s

 bed.
 John sleeps in it so they don’t get the better of him and he

 John sings back-up vocals on his former The Scream band-mates’ second

 album titled Takin’ It To The Next Level.
-Advance copies of the twelve-song
+Advance copies of the

-by Hollywood Records.
+are dropped by Hollywood Records.

 After finding out Tommy’s

-Former Deep Purple and Tommy Bolin bassist
+Former Deep Purple and Tommy

-guitar of Mick Mars.
+the slide guitar of Mick Mars.